py-bbn

 Parameter

-Learn the parameters of each node in the DAG.
+Learn the parameters of each node in the DAG from dictionary rows.

 Reasoning